GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 With the advent of Wasm, SQL or NoSQL solutions can come to the web.
 One example is [DuckDB-Wasm](https://duckdb.org/2021/10/29/duckdb-wasm.html), another is [absurd-sql](https://github.com/jlongster/absurd-sql).
-We feel that the developer community can iterate on and create new storage solutions faster than browser vendors.
+Based on these creations, we feel that the developer community can iterate on and create new storage solutions faster and better than browser vendors.

 We're not planning to just remove Web SQL.
-In fact, we're planning to replace it with something that will be maintained by the open-source community, served as a package that can be updated at will—without the burden of introducing fixes and new features into browsers.
+In fact, we're planning to replace it with something that will be maintained by the open-source community, served as a package that can be updated at will—without the burden of introducing fixes and new features directly into browsers.
 Our objective really is to let developers bring their own database to the web.

 What's more, we're hoping that this example will help a new ecosystem of open-source databases to flourish!
 The release of